jgowler/Proxmox-CloudInit-Terraform-Project/Terraform-files/README.md

   os_type    = "cloud-init"
   boot       = "order=scsi0"

-  ciuser     = "root"
+  ciuser     = "KW${count.index + 1}"
+  cipassword = var.vm_password
   sshkeys    = file(var.ssh_pub_key)
   ipconfig0  = "ip=${local.ip_prefix}.${local.base_ip_last + var.master_count + count.index}/24,gw=${var.gateway_address}"
   nameserver = "8.8.8.8"
   ciupgrade  = true
   skip_ipv6  = true
-}
 ```

 Here, the `ipconfig0` is configured to use local variables to allocate the worker nodes IP addresses after the master node(s) in sequence.
 This way, master nodes have lower IP addresses but are followed immediately by the worker nodes.
+These nodes will also run the same file and remote-exec provisioners to copy the post-deployment script over to the new machines and run them, allowing Ansible to run playbooks on it.

 To view the complete deployement script see the accompanying files. the `secrets.tfvars` file will not be included so you will need to create one based off the values found in `variables.tf`.